ww3-opentools/ww3-grid/ww3_grid/reduce_gebco/README.txt

 The library can be directly imported into a python environment, or run via the 'run_gebco_reduce.py' script using a given set of actions:
    - reduce: creates a reduced GEBCO bathymetry in a new netCDF file
+   - interpolated: creates an interpolated reduced GEBCO bathymetry in a new netCDF file (this is slower than reduce but may be simpler for later steps in grid generation)
    - correct: modifies a bathymetry file to correct/remove lakes
    - plot: visualize depth and/or land-sea mask information from a modified bathymetry file